List of regiments of the Indian Army (1903)

 The Commander-in-Chief of India, Lord Kitchener carried out a reform of the British Indian Army in 1903.
 These reforms were intended to improve the Army, which had been formed from the separate Bengal, Bombay and Madras presidency armies in 1895 to be replaced by the Bengal, Bombay, Madras and Punjab commands.
 The localisation of regiments was abolished, and in future every regiment was to have the opportunity of experiencing service on the Frontier.

-A new method of numbering and designating regiments was introduced.
-The renumbering went as follows:
+To signify the unification of the three presidency armies, regiments in all Corps were assigned new designations with distinct numerals.
+The Bengal, Madras, and Bombay Sappers and Miners were numbered consecutively, with presidency names removed.
+Cavalry regiments were numbered as follows: